This course facilitates understanding of human development across the lifespan and social and psychological responses to transition.

 This course draws upon a range of developmental and transitional psychological theory and seeks to relate it to personal learning and the counselling process.
-Theoretical learning and practical applications will be facilitated through a combination of lectures, student-led seminars and presentations focusing on personal experience.
+Theoretical learning and practical applications will be facilitated through a combination of lectures, participant-led seminars and presentations focusing on personal experience.

 Sign up for course updates